 Which Entrance Should I Use for Plitvice Lakes?

-We chose to begin our trip with Entrance 1, and focus on the lower lakes for the first day.
+We chose to begin our family visit with Entrance 1 and focus on the lower lakes for the first day.
 Walking at our own pace, with two kids, and in mid-July crowds, we did the lower lakes from the entrance to the boat launch above Milanova Lake in 1 1/2 hours.

-We returned the second day via entrance 2 to explore the upper lakes.
+We returned on the second day via entrance 2 to explore the upper lakes.

 Which Route Should I Take Through Plitvice Lakes?